C-Brown/C-Brown.github.io/_posts/2019-02-25-Shell-Bind-TCP.md

 ```c
 int accept(int sockfd, struct sockaddr *addr, socklen_t *addrlen);
 ```
 This is also fairly straight forward.
-We can use our socket created in step 1 for the first parameter, and just put NULL for the last 2.
+We can use the socket created in step 1 for the first parameter, and just put NULL for the last 2.
 Note that this function's return value is important to us here.
 We will need the return value in order to keep track of the client connection's file descriptor:
 > On success, these system calls return a nonnegative integer that is a file descriptor for the accepted socket.